lugolabs/skins/README.md

 gem 'skins'
 ```

-You can just also just copy the [stylesheet](https://raw.githubusercontent.com/lugolabs/skins/master/vendor/assets/stylesheets/skins-air.css) to the `/vendor/assets/stylesheets` folder of your app.
+You can also just copy the [stylesheet](https://raw.githubusercontent.com/lugolabs/skins/master/vendor/assets/stylesheets/skins-air.css) to the `/vendor/assets/stylesheets` folder of your app.

 Require the skin file in your `application.css`